Study In Australia for university degree Australian University Directory

-• Undergraduate intake for degree courses at Australian universities is controlled by a cutoff system
+• Undergraduate intake for degree courses at Australian universities is managed by a cutoff scale

-• Besides Queensland, ATAR (Australian Tertiary Admission Rank) currently is the cutoff standard, it applies to local students seeking admission to universities at undergrad level
+• Besides Queensland, ATAR (Australian Tertiary Admission Rank) currently is the cutoff standard, it applies to local students seeking admission to universities at undergraduate level

 • For admission into a bachelor degree course, applicants from Australian secondary schools have to get scores equal to or higher than ATAR cutoff for that course for that university for any given year

-• ATAR and it’s predecessor, the UAI cutoff system, measures popularity and entry competition for any one course
+• ATAR and it’s predecessor, the UAI cutoff system, measures popularity and entry competition for any one course.
+Read here !

 • The more popular a course is, the more applicants there are, hence entry competition rises